ananthu-asokkumar/ixigo-thugs/README.md

 ![This is the landing page of our page](Frontend/ixigo/public/landingpage.PNG)

-2. This the flights page where the user can find and filter the flights according to their preference.
+2. This the flights page where the user can find and filter the flights according to their preference.The use can choose the flights according to one stop ,two -stop ,and non stop.
+Apart from that the user can filter the airlies and select their preffered flights using the filters.

 ![](Frontend/ixigo/public/flightspage.PNG)

-3. On selecting the flight it will take you to the booking page.
+3. On selecting the flight it will take you to the booking page.In the booking page the discount ,offers and final amount after tax and will be shown .If the user wants to modify the booking he can go back and make changes and on confirmation of booking it will take the user to the checkout page.

 ![](Frontend/ixigo/public/bookingpage.PNG)